Project 6, Quezon City

 Project 6 (PSGC: 137404084) is a barangay of the 1st legislative district of Quezon City, Metro Manila, Philippines.
 Project 6 is mainly a residential area with neighboring barangays having high-rise buildings like TriNoma, Ayala Malls Vertis North, Word of Hope Christian Family Church Main, and SM City North EDSA.
 Almost half of Project 6's land are attributed to Veterans Memorial Golf Course, located in the southern half of Project 6 where Veterans Memorial Medical Center could be found as well.

 Neighboring barangays include Vasra, Bagong Pag-asa, and Bahay Toro.

+It has an elementary school named Project 6 Elementary School near the Mt.
+Carmel Church.

 Barangay and Sangguniang Kabataan officials

 Members of Sangguniang Barangay

-The incumbent Barangay and SK Councils were elected in the 2018 Philippine barangay and Sangguniang Kabataan elections on May 14, 2018.
+The incumbent Barangay and SK Councils were elected in the 2023 Philippine barangay and Sangguniang Kabataan elections on October 30, 2023.

 Demographics

 In the 2015 Philippine Housing and Population Census, Project 6 ranked 50th in Quezon City with a total population of 15,255.